Let’s Trek! Pioneer Trek Activities You’ll Love

 5. The BIG Question: Ask a big question and everyone has to answer it.
 (What super power would you have?
 Do you have a phobia?
 Share an embarrassing moment.
 Who’s your hero?)

 6. Whomp!
 Memory Game: Sit in a circle.
 Person in the middle has a pair of socks in their hand.
 They run to someone.
-That person ahs to yell out the name of another person before he gets whomped with the socks.
+That person has to yell out the name of another person before he gets whomped with the socks.

 Pioneer Trek Activities: Let’s Trek!